godfreynolan/DJITutorialsKotlin/5-MapView/MavicMiniMapREADME.md

     }
 }
 ```
+In `Waypoint1Activity.kt` we
+1. Set the simulator location coordinates in the `SIMULATED_DRONE_LAT` and `SIMULATED_DRONE_LONG` variables.
+2. Registered map clicks for waypoints
+3. Added buttons to send commands or interact with the map
+4. Created waypoint missions
+5. Sent the commands to the drone

 ### Test Waypoint Mission with DJI Simulator

 You've come a long way in this tutorial, and it's time to test the whole application.